dvorakjt/modeled-forms-react/README.md

 Fields may also be controlled fields.
 Controlled fields are special field's whose value changes automatically depending on the value of another field.
 An example could be deriving the user's state from their zip code.

-Controlled fields are quite easy to declare, and come in a few "flavors."
+Controlled fields are quite easy to declare, and come in a few varieties.
 First, they may be either state-controlled or value-controlled.
 With a state controlled field, the fields entire state (value, validity, messages, etc.) can be controlled by the value of another field OR fields.
 Value-controlled fields are bit simpler--only their value is controlled by another field or fields.

 Second, controlled fields can be controlled synchronously or asynchronously.
 Synchronous, value-controlled fields are recommended  for most controlled fields.